-Times Square Arts is currently accepting Midnight Moment applications for programming during the months March 2019 – September 2019.
-The deadline for submissions is October 15th.
+Times Square Arts is currently accepting Midnight Moment applications for December 2019 and beyond.
+The deadline for submissions is June 30, 2019.

 We recommend that everyone who wishes to submit a proposal should experience a Midnight Moment prior to submittal.
 The program runs every night from 11:57pm-midnight with the exception of New Year’s Eve, on participating Times Square Electronic Billboards from 41st–49th Streets between Broadway and 7th Aves.
 The best locations to view Midnight Moment are on Duffy Square (at 46th and Broadway) or the Broadway Pedestrian Plaza between 43rd and 44th Streets.